-Recognised amongst her peers, Claire has been ranked as one of The Midult's Top 23 Divorce lawyers in the UK and has previously been shortlisted for ePrivate clients Top 35 Under 35.
-She is also recognised in the Legal 500 where she is highly praised for 'her attention to detail'.
+Recognised amongst her peers, Claire has been ranked as one of The Midult's Top 23 Divorce lawyers in the UK, won the Citywealth Woman of the Year: Rising Star Award and has been shortlisted for ePrivate clients Top 35 Under 35.
+She is also recognised in the Legal 500, Chambers and Chamber High Net Worth.

-Pro-bono work is another important part of Claire's practice and she is an active member of Pink Law, a free legal advice service for lesbian, gay, bisexual and transgender individuals run via Queen Mary University.
+Pro-bono work is another important part of Claire's practice, having been an active member of Pink Law, a free legal advice service for the LGBT Community run via Queen Mary University.

-Claire has had articles published in LexisNexis and regularly presents at a range of internal and external speaking engagements.
+Claire has written for LexisNexis and regularly presents at a range of internal and external speaking engagements.

 - Acting as lead Associate in the highest value divorce to be litigated in the English courts.
 The case also involved determination of the extent to which the media should be restricted from reporting a day by day account of matrimonial financial proceedings.